kantarsifo/kantar-sifo-mobile-analytics-pod/Documentation/Readme.md

 }
 ```

-**3. Set webview (hybrid apps only).**
+**3. Set webview (hybrid apps and other apps containing content in webviews).**

-If you app is webview based, you need to tell the framework which webviews to track by adding them:
+If your app is webview-based, or contains content in occasional webviews that should be tracked, you need to tell the framework which webviews to track by adding them:
 ``` SWIFT
 TSMobileAnalytics.addWebview(webView)
 ```